 Step 4: Click on “Chapter 172.”

-Most other states arrange their statutes in a similar manner: by title, chapter, and section.
+Most other states similarly arrange their statutes: by title, chapter, and section.

 Some states, though, arrange their statutes in a slightly different manner.
 In Ohio, if you were looking for Section 2323.07 of the Ohio Revised Code, you would use the first two numbers to find the correct title (“Title 23”).
 Click on that title, and then Chapter 2323.
 Next, find the statute numbered “2323.07.”

 In New York, the citation to the foreclosure laws reads “N.Y.
 Real Prop.
 Acts.
 Law, Sections 1301 to 1391.”
 After you find the official New York laws, you would find these statutes by first browsing the legal topics list until you found “Real Property Actions and Proceedings.”
 Click on that topic and then browse until you find the article (Article 13) that contains “Sections 1301 to 1391 (Action to Foreclose a Mortgage).”

 Your state might use a slightly different model from these.
 You could have to use a little creativity to get to the right statutes.
 As a general rule, the number on the left of the citation will be the number you use to start your search.
-If for some reason, you can’t find the foreclosure laws based on the citation, look for a subject heading dealing with foreclosure, real estate, or real property, or, if you are in a judicial foreclosure state, civil procedure.
+If, for some reason, you can’t find the foreclosure laws based on the citation, look for a subject heading dealing with foreclosure, real estate, or real property, or if you're in a state that has a judicial foreclosure process, civil procedure.

 Once you find your state's foreclosure laws, you might learn important information like:

 Sometimes, foreclosure statutes aren’t easy to interpret.
 The language is often very different than modern English—even modern legal English in many instances—and can be hard to understand.